 Four Tips for Improving Results

-Now that we understand the scope and purpose of UAT, let’s turn our attention to what we need to do to make it successful.
+Now that we understand the scope and purpose of user acceptance testing plan, let’s turn our attention to what we need to do to make it successful

 Start Planning Early